Urban sprawl: the big picture

 The Australian Government needs to place greater importance on urban infill development.
 Ultimately, cities such as Perth will reach a density-reckoning as urban sprawl cannot continue infinitely.

-Alberto Amara BAppSc(Hons), DipBldg is a third-generation builder and experienced construction professional with extensive experience across building and construction.
+Alberto Amara BAppSc(Hons), DipBldg is a third-generation builder and skilled construction professional with extensive experience across building and construction.

 Figure 2: Perth as seen from the International Space Station